 Zeritu is the Head Nanny of Omo Child home in Jinka, Ethiopia.
 She was born into the Bena Tribe in a small town called “Keya Afer”.
 Zeritu is now 39 years old, has completed High School in Jinka, and is married with five kids.
 Three girls and two boys; two graduated from college, one is still in college, and two more are in high school.
 She sometimes communicates with the older kids in the Bena Language, one of the many tribal languages of the Omo Valley.

-Aster has been working at OMO CHILD for over a year and gives care and support to three babies at the shelter: Shoma, Jessica and Zelalem.
+Aster has been working at OMO CHILD for over three years and gives care and support to three babies at the shelter: Shoma, Jessica and Zelalem.